NirmalNaveen20/aws-cloud-projects/README.md

 # AWS Cloud Projects

-Welcome to my **AWS Cloud Projects** repository!
-This repository contains a collection of AWS cloud projects, including IaC, GitHub Actions automation, and standardized folder structures with guidelines for each project.
+This repository contains a collection of AWS cloud projects, including IaC, automation, and standardized folder structures with guidelines for each project.

 ## Features